 Again, it has been already faid, that the force of imagination operates most on weak minds and spirits, and therefore most on women, &c.
 (CCX.)
 Such, from a similar reason, are also most readily influenced by tender and sympathetic feelings.
-It is on this principle, that pregnant women, when they are witnesses to the pangs of labour in another woman, very commonly will will complain of feeling those pains, which are peculiar to the process of parturition; and I have been further told, and believe it to be true, that premature labour has been brought on, on the same occasion, when it could only be accounted for, upon the supposed influence and authority of imitative sympathy.
-In short, we are such sympathizing creatures, that we must every now and then be exposed to all the ill consequences of idiopathic disease, owing to the power of sympathy.
+It is on this principle, that pregnant women, when they are witnesses to the pangs of labour in another woman, very commonly will will complain of feeling those pains, which are peculiar to the process of parturition; and I have been further told, and believe it to be true, that premature labour has been brought on, on the fame occasion, when it could only be accounted for, upon the supposed influence and authority of imitative sympathy.
+In short, we are such sympathizing creatures, that we must every now and then be exposed to all the ill confequences of idiopathic disease, owing to the power of fympathy.

 I cannot conclude the subject without observing that the influence of sympathy even extends itself to the inanimate part of nature.
-Plants, metals, &c. sympathize with each other.
+Plants, metals, &c. fympathize with each other.
 The whole world was formerly supposed by the ancients to sympathize in all its parts.
-Their doctrines were however carried too far, and built upon superstitious principles, though they were occasionally supported by many operations on the earth, and attractions between certain parts which constitute it, and which were supposed to make, by consent of the universe, part of the diurnal revolution.
+Their doctrines were however carried too far, and built upon fuperstitious principles, though they were occasionally supported by many operations on the earth, and attractions between certain wonderful, impressions innumerable, daily improving, strengthening, varying, and increasing: neither is she less to be admired where she has directed, as by instinct, the occonomy of the brute creation; and when, by her attractive operations, she affects and alters inanimate matter, she then confirms her universal dominion.